Part 1/2: What Can Mobile Malware Do?

 - Transfer calls, i.e. when a bank calls you to ask a user why they are transferring money to a casino in the Philippines.

 An example of this would be when an attacker has figured out how to exploit a common banking app, and has created a module that transfers money from any available account.
-Malware infection is not stand-alone, it depends on being updated from a command-and-control server, which can receive information and send commands and updates.
+Yet a malware infection is not stand-alone: it depends on a command-and-control server, which receives information and sends commands and updates.